 The guidelines for corporate sustainability reporting, provided by the European Commission, will contribute to a uniform measurement and assessment possibility.
 The binding standards for sustainability reporting, which are currently being developed, are to include the following aspects:

 Now, it may seem that these numerous sustainability targets and criteria as well as the reporting obligations put unnecessary pressure on companies and bring more work than benefit - especially for non-listed companies.
-This may be true for some, but the companies that really care about sustainability should see it more as an opportunity.
+This may be true for some, but the companies that care about sustainability should see it more as an opportunity.
 A uniform, transparent sustainability rating offers companies the chance to positively influence their own image and to act as role models and pioneers of sustainability, such as Sony, Philips, or Cisco Systems.
 According to the Wall Street Journal, they are ranked places 1-3 of the most sustainably managed corporations worldwide in 2020.
 In this case, the respective guidelines, initiatives, and actual performance of the companies on the topics of environment, employees and workplace, social capital as well as business models and innovation were evaluated, with the data coming either from the companies themselves or from over 8000 different media sources.

 Another advantage of sustainability ratings that are accessible to everyone could be that it could make it easier for companies to make decisions when choosing partners and suppliers, as their rankings also affect their own ones.